rdpopov/nvim/README.md

  somewhat basic functionality</sup>

 ## My homebrew utils
-I have had some defficulties with finding some things that I want as plugins.\
+I have had some difficulties with finding some things that I want as plugins.\
 So I wrote my own.
-They are not anything grand or groundbraking,\
+They are not anything grand or groundbreaking,\
 but they are useful which is more important for any code.\
 Easily find them here [Code-Fragments/vimscript]